EusebiuAndrei/trial/README.md

 ### GET

-Get a specific client by its id. (id - _id from User collection actually)
+Get a specific client by its id.

+**URL parameter**:

+The ID of the client should be specified in the URL:
+`.../api/clients/5eb16fdf4afbf654966cb68d`
+This ID should be the 24-character hex-string corresponding to the User `_id`, NOT the Client `_id`

 **Return codes**: